aleksandergrzyb/PivotalGithubHelper/README.md

 	$ pigi m "add awesome feature"

-The result of this command is identical as this command:
+The result of this command is identical to this command:

 	$ git commit -m "add awesome feature [#12345678]"